Soverance/Certifactory/README.md

 # Certifactory
 A dotnet certificate generation command line utility.

 You can use this CLI tool to quickly create basic certificate infrastructure for your organization.
-Create your own private root certificate authority, and sign custom server certificates using your private CA.
+Create your own private root certificate authority, and sign custom server certificates using your private CA. You can also generate user-specific S/MIME certificates, used for secure email and document signing.

 Generated certificates are exported as a password-protected PFX bundle, good for importing the certs into Windows certificate stores.